TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Done.
 [386]
 ```

 This updated the REF tags so they are now biblio entries.
-You\'ll also
+You'll also
 see the original example.odt was copied to the backup/ dir.

 Run: libreoffice to see how they have changed.